DoepDopiDope/WerewolvesCompany/README.md

   - At some point I thought it was the Wild Boy transformation that triggered it, but it also happened when the Wild Boy did not transform.
 I really have no idea...

 Minor:
+- It is possible to die before the roles distribution has happened, as it waits for all scraps to be placed.
+Please don't jump off the ship while it's moving, you may die.
-- If someone leaves the game and does not rejoin, the roles distribution will fail (only happened once with friends, I could not reproduce the issue?)
+- If someone leaves the game and does not rejoin, the roles distribution will fail (only happened once with friends, I could not reproduce the issue?).
+Mayeb it has to do with LateCompany or MoreCompany
 - I got my pop up to stop working at some point.
 It was only a visual bug as the roles actions were still working properly.
 I got it working again after rejoining the game.
 No idea why this happens.

 ## Contact